 ● Analogous colors – On the color wheel, analogous colors are next to each other.
 Therefore, these colors are used for dramatic effect.
 Examples of these colors are blue, blue-green, green, and yellow-green; red, red-purple, purple, blue-purple.

-● Complementary colors – Complementary colors are placed across each other on the color wheel.
+● Complementary colors –Complementary colors are placed across each other on the color wheel.
 You should use these colors to have a sharp contrast.
-Examples of such colors include red and green, blue and orange, yellow-green, and red-purple.
+For example, colors that go with blue are red, orange, etc. Likewise, red goes with green, yellow goes with green, and red goes with purple.

 ● Color triads – Color triads are the combination of three colors spaced apart on the color wheel.
 Examples are these types of colors are red, blue and yellow or orange, green, and purple on the wheel.

 ● Self-complementary – Split complementary color schemes involve one color with its closest analogous colors.
 Examples of these colors are blue, yellow-orange, and red-orange.

 ● Warm colors- Warm colors evoke warm feelings.
 These colors are red, yellow, and orange.

 ● Cool colors – Blue, purple, and green are cool colors as they evoke calmness.